|610 N. Whitney Way, Suite 160

 First, let's explain the differences between "Creep" and "Load" conditions of a cable:

 This becomes a significant engineering concern when considering Aeolian vibration.
-Let's take the case where another sag-tension program says "Creep is NOT a factor".
-It will properly report the maximum sag under the "Final" condition as being the maximum sag that is associated with "Load" condition.
-However, it also reports the corresponding tensions with those controlling sags.
+Let's take the case where the "Final" maximum sag of a conductor occurs after a "Load" event.
+If only considering the "Load" condition as "Final", then the "Final" tension will also be after "Load".
 When your damper manufacturer now asks you what your "Final" tensions are, you will be giving him the lower tensions that are associated with the "Load" conditions.
-These are fine, assuming that your cable sees the controlling load case in the first few years.
-However, most maximum loading conditions are ultimate conditions and are designed with 25, 50, or even 100 year return periods.
+These are fine, assuming that your cable sees the controlling load case in the first few years after the line is up.
+However, most maximum loading conditions used in line design are ultimate conditions and are designed with 25, 50, or even 100 year return periods.
 Your cable may never experience that loading condition or may have to wait for 25, 50 or even 100 years for it.
 This leaves you with a cable that you THOUGHT would be at 18 percent of the RTS average everyday tension in its final tensions, when in reality, it could be at 20 percent or more.
 Regrettably, engineers can find this out the hard way when they have fatigue failures due to Aeolian vibration because their cables were at a significantly higher tension for a longer period of time than they were led to believe.
-This situation where the line never experiences the maximum load condition can result in "under dampening", or even worse, not dampening cables that should have been.
+This situation where the line never experiences the maximum load condition can result in "under dampening", or even worse, not dampening cables that should have been dampened.

-In summary, it is absolutely critical for an engineer to consider both Load and Creep final conditions and design his cables to meet the code and select the proper dampening designs based on both cases.
-You should seriously question anyone or any design that says, "Creep is NOT a factor".
+In summary, it is absolutely critical for an engineer to consider both Load and Creep final conditions and design his cables to meet the applicable code and select the proper dampening designs based on both cases.
+Both Creep and Load conditions must be reported by the sag-tension analysis in order to do this.
+"Creep is ALWAYS a factor".